 Seb Coe is considered one of the Greatest Runners of All Time.
 Lord Sebastian Newbold Coe OBE is one of the greatest names of British sport.

-Since his last race in September 1989, Sebastian has pursued a political career, becoming Conservative MP for Falmouth and Camborne in 1992, a Parliamentary Private Secretary in 1994.
+Since his last race in September 1989, Sebastian has pursued a political career; becoming Conservative MP for Falmouth and Camborne in 1992, a Parliamentary Private Secretary in 1994.
 In 1997 he was appointed Private Secretary to the Leader of the Opposition, William Hague MP.
-Sebastian has served as Vice Chairman of the Sports Council (1986-89), steward of the British Boxing Board of Control (1994-98) and a member of the Sport for All Commission and International Olympic Committee.
+Coe has served as Vice Chairman of the Sports Council (1986-89), steward of the British Boxing Board of Control (1994-98); and a member of the Sport for All Commission and International Olympic Committee.
 Sebastian Coe was awarded the OBE in 1991.